Piet Velthuizen: Hapoel Haifa

 Velthuizen then moved on to Israel joining Hapoel Haifa.
 He was their main goalie as they finished in 8th place - their highest finish in 16 years.

 Omonia Nicosia

 On 17 July 2017, Velthuizen signed a contract with the Cypriot First Division club Omonia Nicosia where he would play alongside compatriot Hedwiges Maduro.
 He would end up cancelling his contract on 1 January 2018 after just 9 games.

-AZ Alkmaar
+AZ

 After two seasons away Velthuizen returned to the country of his birth joining AZ Alkmaar on 28 August 2018 as back up to Marco Bizot after an injury to the normal number two Rody de Boer.
 This spell ultimately proved unsuccessful as he failed to make an appearance and was released at the end of the season.

 Telstar

 On 10 February 2020, after seven months without a club, he joined Telstar in the Eerste Divisie.
 He left the club at the end of the season.